The Government of Canada proclaimed December 6 as a National Day of Remembrance and Action on Violence Against Women.

 remembrance of this tragedy by the floating of candles down the Bear River to honour

-memory of all victims of violence; those who have died as well as giving hope to those victims who still survive.
+memory of all victims of violence; those who have died as well as

 Some members of the area wear the purple ribbon year-round to remind us